eflautt/ga-data-science/projects/final-projects/05-presentation/readme.md

 ---

-## EVALUATION
+### EVALUATION

-Your project will assessed using the following course standards:
+Your project will be assessed using the following standards:

 1. Refine
 2. Build